 - Sugars – 1 gr

 This diabetic cornbread recipe uses all-purpose flour.
-I have made it with Almond Flour but I find it to grainy.
+I have made it with Almond Flour but I find it too grainy.
 The cornmeal already has a grainy texture and adding the almond flour seemed to amplify that texture.
-Feel free to substitute with all-p[urtpose flour with almond flour if you prefer.
+Feel free to substitute all-purpose flour with almond flour if you prefer.
 That will reduce the carbs in the final serving.
-You can also substitute the all-[purpose flour with Carbalose flour.
+You can also substitute the all-purpose flour with Carbalose flour.
 That also reduces the carbs, but it will be denser.

 Getting the right kind of cornmeal